decentralizedintelligencenetwork/.github/profile/README.md

 ## Vision

-**Doctelligence** is a decentralized, open-source framework with no single controlling entity, supported by the **Doctelligence Foundation**.
-Our commercial arm facilitates traditional funding for dedicated research into advanced technologies, benefiting the community and delivering industry-specific solutions.
+**Doctelligence** is a decentralized, open-source framework supported by the **Doctelligence Foundation**, with no single controlling entity. **Doctelligence Labs** facilitates traditional funding for dedicated research into advanced technologies, delivering industry-specific solutions and benefiting the broader community.

 ### Decentralized Intelligence Network (DIN)

-The **Decentralized Intelligence Network (DIN)**, the foundation of *Doctelligence*, is designed to facilitate decentralized AI training across decentralized data sources.
-By utilizing decentralized technologies, DIN creates an integrated, accessible AI ecosystem that enhances collaboration and data privacy.
+**Decentralized Intelligence Network (DIN)**, the foundation of Doctelligence, is designed to enable decentralized AI training across previously under-utilized decentralized data sources.
+By leveraging decentralized technologies, _DIN_ creates an integrated and accessible AI ecosystem that addresses both data accessibility and privacy concerns.

 ### Explore Our White Paper

 - **Updated Version Online**: [**DIN: Decentralized Intelligence Network**](https://github.com/Doctelligence/White-Paper/blob/main/Decentralized%20Intelligence%20Network%20(DIN).pdf) – This foundational paper outlines the *DIN* framework, laying the groundwork for the decentralized intelligence across sectors.

-*DIN* was showcased at the **Summit on Responsible Decentralized Intelligence: The Future of Decentralization and AI**, hosted by Berkeley RDI on August 6, 2024, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.
+*DIN* was showcased at the **Summit on Responsible Decentralized Intelligence: The Future of Decentralization and AI, hosted by Berkeley RDI on August 6, 2024, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.**

 ## Get Involved:

-Whether you're passionate about the future of decentralized technologies or eager to support a transformative cross-sector model, there's a place for you at *Doctelligence*.
-Our mission drives innovation and accessibility across various industries, fueled by **a culture of openness, experimentation, and inclusivity.**
+Whether you're passionate about the future of decentralized technologies or focused on advancing AI, there's a place for you at Doctelligence.
+Our mission drives innovation and accessibility across industries, fueled by a commitment to openness, experimentation, and collaboration.

 - **Contribute:** Join us in building the future of decentralized intelligence.
 Check our [contribution guidelines](https://github.com/Doctelligence/DIN-Protocol-Proposals-DPP).
 - **Engage:** Discover how you can be part of this transformative journey on our [website](https://doctelligence.github.io) (currently in development).